 Foundation Training (Development Module)

 The 'development of multiple sclerosis care and management for specialists' module is a week-long residential course for health professionals who specialise in supporting people with MS. It provides a strong foundation of MS knowledge upon which additional specialist knowledge can develop.
 If you know anyone who has been in post around six months and has a caseload of ›50% people with MS let them know about this excellent training course.
-Further details can be found here.
+Further details can be found on our foundation training page.

 The MS Trust is updating its map of MS services, including data for FES clinics/centres.
 The map is for people with MS to see what is available in their area and how to be referred to a service.
 If you provide FES, please advise:

 - Where it’s provided (including the centre/clinic postcode)